 A patient is considered to have carcinoma of unknown primary origin when a tumor is detected at one or more metastatic sites and routine evaluation fails to identify a primary tumor.
-Metastatic carcinoma of unknown primary origin constitutes up to 7% of all cancers and poses a therapeutic dilemma, because cancer treatment is typically directed at the specific primary tissue type.
+Metastatic carcinoma of unknown primary origin constitutes up to 7% of all cancers and poses a therapeutic dilemma, because cancer treatment is typically determined by the specific primary tissue of origin.

 The most common causative primary tumors are those of the testes, lungs, colon and rectum, and pancreas.
 Examination of these areas should be thorough.